ajakaja/ajakaja.github.io/_posts/2024-06-10-lagrange-multipliers.md

 The reason for writing the list of constraints as $$G_{\perp}$$ instead of $$G$$ is that $$\del G_{\perp}$$ is the list of vectors _orthogonal_ to the surface $$G$$, which span the _subspace_ $$G_{\perp}$$, so we probably shouldn't write them as $$\del G$$.
 Also, it kinda makes sense: except at the solution values $$G_{\perp}^*$$, the constraints describe points that _aren't_ on the surface $$G$$.

-In this notation the Lagrange multiplier solution from before can be written as
+In this notation the solution from before can be written as

 $$
 \begin{aligned}